Bob Leatherbarrow: Crackle Texture - Basics and Beyond

 With these foundations in place you will discover ways to include subtle veining and “replacement” textures, to isolate the texture in specific parts of the design, and to work with different combinations of textured powder and sheet glass.
 These concepts will take your crackle textures pieces to a whole new artistic level.

-Each session will consist of discussions, demonstrations, and exercises in the Helios Studio that Bob will oversee and provide individual guidance from his home in Canada.
-Each student will have a personal device connecting Bob to their station so he can follow your work as you work.
+Each session will consist of discussions, demonstrations, and exercises in the Helios Studio that Bob will oversee and provide individual guidance from his home studio in Canada.
+Bob will be present and interacting with you individually the entire day while you work!
+Each student will also have a personal device connecting Bob to their station so he can follow you individually as you work, providing guidance and tips in real time.

 More About Bob Leatherbarrow